1. Home

 Driving school insurance covers more than standard car insurance.

-Whether you work for an established driving school or for yourself, as an Approved or Potential Driving Instructor, you'll need more cover than what's provided with standard car insurance.
+Whether you work for an established driving school or for yourself, you need more cover than what's provided with standard car insurance.
+That's whether you're an Approved or Potential Driving Instructor.

-For starters, you'll need hire and reward coverage.
+For starters, you need hire and reward cover.
 This is essential for anyone who makes money by using their car.

-The presence of a learner in your car will increase the risk factor.
+The presence of a learner in your car increases the risk factor.
 Especially now that learners are allowed on motorways.

-There's also different extras like a dual-control courtesy car in the event that your own vehicle is off the road for any period.
-If you use another car day-to-day It's worth looking at multi-car cover too.
+There are also different extras like a dual-control courtesy car for when your own vehicle is off the road for any period.
+If you use another car day-to-day it's worth looking at multi-car cover too.

 Compare quote with our partner 'Quote Me Today'